llui85/olympics-tokyo2020/README.md

 The scraper implemented in this repository was written to download **complete data**.
 If you only want limited data such as schedules or medal counts, you would probably find it easier to read [the API documentation](API.md) and implement your own query (I'm happy to help with this - just open an issue).

-If you want to use this data for analysis, you're probably best off using the direct download as detailed below.
+**If you want to use this data for analysis, you're probably best off using the dataset [uploaded on Kaggle](https://www.kaggle.com/llui85/tokyo-2021-olympics-complete-grouped-by-type) (see below for more information).**

 ## How do I use this?

-**If you just want the data and don't want to develop anything with this, scroll down for the direct data download.**

 1. Clone the repository.